-2) Use multi-armed bandit to test and optimize
+2) Use AI to test and optimize

 The increase of web traffic around peak season makes it an ideal time to gain consumer insights quickly, which you can then use to make sure your website is optimized for your slower periods too.

 You might be hesitant to implement any tests on your website during this busy time, but it’s a golden opportunity to gain insights and optimize quickly.
 AI-driven optimization is a great method to use during short-lived campaigns such as peak season promotions, since it produces fast results.
 Fresh Relevance’s Auto Optimize feature is designed to let you optimize for different goals, such as revenue, identification, site visits and AOV.
 The tool automatically deploys the most successful version of your test towards the goals you set, meaning you can be sure you’re displaying the most effective content during peak season.
 You can then use these insights to optimize your website and email marketing after the festive period has ended.

 Stock issues are part and parcel of the peak season experience for retailers.
 But once January hits and those stocks get replenished, you’ll want to be firing back in stock emails to anyone who browsed an out of stock product during the festive period.
 Sending triggered back in stock emails is the best option, because it means you can target anyone in your database who has browsed an out of stock product rather than only those shoppers who have clicked the ’email me when back in stock’ button.

 Get these triggers set up now to ensure they’re ready to send out once products come back in stock in the new year.

 Wex Photo Video triggers back in stock emails that include a clear header along with a prominent image of the product the recipient previously browsed.
 The star ratings provide that added trust factor and the copy helps to boost urgency by reminding the shopper that the product might run out again soon.